 These pancakes, which are thin like the classic European type, contain only a handful of ingredients.
 The nuttiness of the buckwheat groats lends itself wonderfully to savory flavors such as fresh herbs and wild salmon.

-This buckwheat-based pancake uses fermentation provides an important gut-healing benefit – it makes it more digestible.
+This gut-friendly recipe uses fermentation to help make it more digestible.
 In spite of its name, buckwheat does not contain wheat and is, therefore, free of gluten.

 It contains a great deal of fiber, magnesium, and manganese.

 While this recipe calls for salmon and pesto, there are multiple ways to eat these light and versatile pancakes:

 - With sliced strawberries and blueberries, topped with a drizzle of maple syrup.

 - With my personal favorite — a spread of Flavonoid Bomb (a tasty replacement for jam, without all the sugar).

 - 1½ cups raw buckwheat groats (not the toasted variety known as “kasha”)

 - 13/4 cups mineral water plus ½ cup mineral water

 - ¼ teaspoon sea salt